 The Prime Hydration+ Sticks contain a ready-to-mix powder you add to water to make your own Prime Hydration drink.
 Like the Hydration drinks, Hydration+ Sticks contain 10% coconut water, BCAAs for muscle recovery, B vitamins, antioxidants, and electrolytes.
 On the Prime website, you can get a six-pack of Hydration+ Sticks for $13.99.

-Prime Hydration+ Sticks are offered in four flavors: Blue Raspberry, Tropical Punch, Lemon Lime, and Ice Pop.
+Prime Hydration+ Sticks are offered in seven flavors: Blue Raspberry, Strawberry Watermelon, Tropical Punch, Lemon Lime, Ice Pop, Lemonade, and Glowberry.

 Which Prime drinks can your teens drink?